|1. The First Maritime Traders|

 Around 2000 BC, the Phoenicians living in Tyre, Lebanon got tired of fighting against Amorites, and migrated to Crete.
 Cretans welcomed the Phoenicians because of their advanced culture (improved homes and palace)

-Because of the Santorini earthquake (in 1628) another around 1500 BC, the Phoenicians went back to Lebanon.
+Because of the Santorini earthquake (in 1628) and another around 1500 BC, the Phoenicians left Crete, and went back to Lebanon.
 (The Peace Encyclopedia).
 Cretan murals are found in Israel, Lebanon and Egypt.

 Phoenicians/Cretans made great contributions to human civilization: (i) Phoenicians invented the alphabet, (ii) Cretans invented plumbing, which is essential to modern houses, and (iii) created an architectural style with columns.